barebitcoin/btc-buf/README.md

 - Auth.
 Would macaroons make sense?
 Could expose access to certain parts of the API.
 Read-only, for example.
 Could even expose the node publicly, with that enabled?
-- Only expose _some_ APIs over the gRPC interface.
+- Only expose _some_ APIs over the Connect interface.
 Lower the attack surface for what can go wrong.
 - Add metrics for increased insights into what's going on with your Bitcoin Core node.
 - Transport layer security.
 Easily serve Bitcoin Core with SSL!